o3-cloud/cllm/README.md

 Agent frameworks are great for getting complex agent workflows up and running quickly, but they hide a lot of what is happening under the hood.
 Their configuration can be complex and very opinionated.

-The `cllm` toolkit attempts to solve these issues by being bash centric.
-Allowing you to chain LLM inference process with all the bash commands you are familiar using bash pipeing.
-Also giving you a suite of tools such as Vector Stores, Text Splitters, Data Loaders, and Ouput Parsers for building more complex prompt chaining flows all using bash scripting.
+The `cllm` toolkit attempts to solve these issues by being bash centric, allowing you to chain LLM inference processes with all the bash commands you are familiar with using bash piping.
+It also gives you a suite of tools such as Vector Stores, Text Splitters, Data Loaders, and Output Parsers for building more complex prompt chaining flows all using bash scripting.

 ## Requirements